 Webpack Bundle Analysis Techniques: Diagnostic Workflows & Threshold Optimization

-Before deploying visualization tools, establish quantitative baselines that reflect real-world network conditions.
-Raw bundle size is fundamentally misleading for modern delivery pipelines; always measure against Brotli-compressed payloads, which typically achieve 30–40% better compression ratios than gzip.
-Set strict, enforceable thresholds: initial entry points should not exceed 150KB (Brotli), route-based chunks must remain under 50KB, and vendor bundles should be capped at 200KB.
-These limits directly correlate with keeping Time to Interactive (TTI) under 3.5s on mid-tier mobile devices.
+Raw bundle size is fundamentally misleading for delivery pipelines.
+Always measure against Brotli-compressed payloads, which typically achieve 30–40% better compression than gzip on JavaScript.
+Set strict, enforceable limits: entry points ≤ 150KB Brotli, route-based chunks ≤ 50KB, vendor bundles ≤ 200KB.
+These directly correlate with keeping the main thread free long enough to hit interaction budgets on the devices your field data actually represents.

-• Raw Size: Useful only for debugging module resolution paths and identifying unminified code leaks.
+- Raw size is useful only for debugging module resolution paths and spotting unminified code leaks.

-• Gzip/Brotli Size: Represents actual network transfer cost and dictates initial load latency.
+- Brotli/gzip size represents the actual network transfer cost that dictates initial load latency.

 // webpack.config.js